keboola/developers-docs/overview/api/index.md

 ### cURL
 [cURL](https://curl.haxx.se/) is a common library used by many systems.
 There is also a [command-line interface (CLI)](https://curl.haxx.se/docs/manpage.html) available.
-You can use the cURL CLI to create simple scripts working with KBC API.
+You can use the cURL CLI to create simple scripts working with KBC APIs.
 For example, to [Run a Job](/overview/jobs/), use

 {% highlight shell %}